Whatever you’re facing, a Samaritan will face it with you

 Every life lost to suicide is a tragedy, and Samaritans’ vision is that fewer people die by suicide.

-Read more our vision, mission and values.
+Read more about our vision, mission and values.

 Who we are

-During 2017, more than 20,000 people volunteered their time for Samaritans:
+During 2021, around 22,000 people volunteered their time for Samaritans.

 Read more about Samaritans' structure and how our volunteers, staff and branches work together.